 - Prey drive: This is the instinctive nature of a dog to find and capture prey.
-Patrol dogs must have a strong prey drive because this motivates them to find victims buried under the snow.
+Patrol dogs must have a strong prey drive, which motivates them to find victims buried under the snow.

-- Fitness: Patrol dogs must be fit enough to comfortably work in cold, rugged, and demanding conditions.
+- Fitness: Patrol dogs must be fit enough to work in cold, rugged, demanding conditions.

 - Steadiness: Patrol dogs with high steadiness have a lot of energy and drive but don’t get distracted easily.
-This allows them to focus on the job at hand regardless of external stimuli.
-These distractions can include other dogs, people, snowmobiles, helicopters, etc.
+This allows them to focus on the job regardless of external stimuli.
+These distractions include other dogs, people, snowmobiles, helicopters, etc.

 What is the training process like for becoming a patrol dog?

-First, the owner must go through a training process, usually before the dog is even born.
-This training involves a year of being a mentee to experienced patrol dog handlers.
+First, the owner must undergo a training process before the dog is even born.
+This training involves a year as a mentor to experienced patrol dog handlers.
 During this year, mentees interact with multiple teams and assist in setting up and participating in training exercises.

 After a year of training, the patroller is ready to get a puppy and begin at-home training.
 The first step involves obedience and basic retrieval drills.

 Once the dog has mastered finding people in caves, they move on to shallow grave exercises.
-These exercises are done with 30”x30” pieces of wool.
-Wool is the best material to use because skin cells get onto the wool, and the bacteria creates a scent that only lives on wool.
-Because of this, wool is the best material to use for practicing deeper burials without actually having to bury someone.
-The handler sleeps with this piece of wool for 3 nights before the exercise.
+These exercises are done with 30” x30” pieces of wool.
+Wool is the best material because skin cells get onto the wool, and the bacteria create a scent that only lives on wool.
+Because of this, wool is the best material for practicing deeper burials without actually having to bury someone.
+The handler sleeps with this piece of wool for three nights before the exercise.
 Once the piece of wool is ready, it is buried 10-30 inches deep.
-During this step, patrol dogs learn how to find buried victims, and they also learn how to prioritize when there are multiple burials.
+During this step, patrol dogs learn how to find buried victims and how to prioritize when there are multiple burials.
 They are trained to go for the most shallow burial first because they have the greatest chance of survival.

 How long does a ski patrol dog’s career last?